ejrydhfs/Akai/README.md

 # Akai
-A flash alternative based on godot, linkscape and blender's grease pencil with support for svg animation.
+A flash alternative based on godot, linkscape and blender's grease pencil with support for svg animation and layer animation.
 Work in progress.